konetom/GO-off_Plaza/README.md

 Introduction
 ------------
-The output from Plaza Dicots v4.0 GOEA is used as an input for REVIGO online tool which semantically reduces number of GO terms in the dataset (dispensability threshold default value is 0.7).
+The output from Plaza Dicots v4.0 GOEA is used as an input for REVIGO online tool which semantically reduces number of GO terms in the dataset (dispensability threshold default value is 0.7). <br>
 Specific filters (for GO enrichment p-value and minumal number of genes associated with each GO term) can be applied to increase stringency in the final GO table.

 <br>